The reason for open data

 -.
 Second modality: the reuse of data, if applicable, is subject to obtaining a Creative Commons recognition license.
 In accordance with the provisions of art.
 17 of Law 19/2014, the conditions and procedure for this type of reuse of public information must be developed by regulation.

 Through a Creative Commons license, the author exercises the right that the law gives him exclusively to decide certain conditions of use and distribution of his work.
-The author can give freedom for his work to be reproduced as long as the authorship is acknowledged and establishing, or not, restrictions on commercial use and the possibility of making derivative works.
+The author may grant freedom for his work to be reproduced as long as the authorship is acknowledged and establishing, or not, restrictions on commercial use and the possibility of making derivative works.

-Creative Commons licenses are therefore not alternatives to copyright, quite the opposite: they are based on intellectual property and copyright legislation and all they do is release certain rights held by the author of a work so that other people can make certain uses of it without having to request explicit permission.
+Creative Commons licenses are therefore not alternatives to copyright, on the contrary: they are based on intellectual property and copyright legislation and all they do is release certain rights held by the author of a work so that other people can make certain uses of it without having to request explicit permission.

-2. Acknowledgment – Share Alike (by-sa) or CC by-sa : The commercial use of the work and possible derivative works is permitted, the distribution of which must be done with a license equal to that which regulates the original work
+- Acknowledgment – Share-Alike (by-sa) or CC by-sa : The commercial use of the work and possible derivative works is permitted, the distribution of which must be done with a license equal to that which regulates the original work

-3. Acknowledgment – NonCommercial (by-nc) or CC by-nc : The generation of derivative works is allowed as long as no commercial use is made.
-This does not mean that the person who has the rights can use it for commercial purposes, only the restriction applies to other people.
+- Acknowledgment – NonCommercial (by-nc) or CC by-nc : The generation of derivative works is allowed as long as no commercial use is made.
+This does not prevent the person who has the rights from being able to use it for commercial purposes, the restriction only applies to other people.

-4. Acknowledgment – No Derivative Work (by-nd) or CC by-nd : Commercial use of the work is permitted but not the generation of derivative works.
-This does not mean that the person who has the rights can modify it, the restriction only applies to the rest of the people.
+- Acknowledgment – No Derivative Work (by-nd) or CC by-nd : Commercial use of the work is permitted but not the generation of derivative works.
+This does not mean that the person who has the rights can modify it, only the restriction applies to the rest of the people.

-5. Acknowledgment – NonCommercial – Share Alike (by-nc-sa) or CC by-nc-sa : Commercial use of the original work or possible derivative works is not permitted, the distribution of which must be done with a license equal to that governing the original work.
-This does not mean that the person who has the rights can use it for commercial purposes, only the restriction applies to other people.
+- Acknowledgment – NonCommercial – Share Alike (by-nc-sa) or CC by-nc-sa : Commercial use of the original work or possible derivative works is not permitted, the distribution of which must be done with a license equal to that governing the original work.
+This does not prevent the person who has the rights from being able to use it for commercial purposes, the restriction only applies to other people.

 As provided by art.
 17 of Law 19/2014, the future regulation will have to develop the obtaining of creative commons recognition licenses regarding the reuse of public information.